dword32bit/SecureServ_Monit/README.md

 # SecureServ_Monit
 Build WEB server with security implementation in it
-  - Sistem Operasi Ubuntu 20.04
+  - Sistem Operasi Ubuntu Server 20.04
   - Monitoring and Server Secure with Monit

 **Members :**